weaveworks/policy-agent/README.md

   url: https://github.com/weaveworks/policy-agent
   tag: <add-latest-tag-here>
-  path: ./policies/kustomization.yaml # Path to the policies dir - or a kustomization.yaml that selects some policies - in the repo secretRef (if the repo is private): "" # Name of the K8s secret with private repo credentials (leave empty if the repo is public)
+  path: ./policies/kustomization.yaml # Path to the policies dir - or a kustomization.yaml that selects some policies - in the repo
 ```

 **Note**  Policies can be applied directly on the cluster